-How to set up a TV dashboard for free
+How to set up a TV dashboard that drives better decisions

 So you've ventured into using a business dashboard, and you're even using it to streamline your team's communication efforts.

 You're rallying around KPIs like never before, and you're sharing live dashboard links with each other.

 This approach is great, but there’s an easier way to share.
 And the best part?
 It doesn’t involve sending emails or interruptive Slack messages.

 If you’ve never heard of such a thing, a TV dashboard is a TV screen-turned-monitoring-tool-turned-office-decor.

 Also referred to as a wallboard, the basic premise is that displaying your metrics and KPIs for all to see is the easiest way to keep your team focused on and driving toward the metrics that matter.

 Such dashboards are often organized by departmental goals, and they can also be used in common areas of the office for more informal purposes—such as for sharing company news or hosting events.